|

 Village women in Mexico monitoring wells for nitrate contamination.

-Testing village drinking water with Coliscan Membrane Filtration and Hach presence/ absence tests.
-The coliform levels from the drinking water well were consistently lower than the purchased bottled water, and frequently zero coliforms per 100 ml, which is a lower level than that frequently found in bottled drinking water in the US.
+Testing village drinking water for general and fecal coliforms with Coliscan Membrane Filtration and Hach presence/ absence tests.
+The coliform levels from the drinking water well were consistently lower than the purchased bottled water, and frequently zero coliforms per 100 ml, which is a lower level than than frequently found in bottled drinking water in the US.

 River water in background has 20,000 coliforms per 100 ml, 500 times more than is typically considered safe for swimming.
 Amazingly, the water from the hand dug shallow well in the foreground had zero.

-This information should be especially useful for lay people who have taken an interest in the quality of natural waters or a water system, including water quality activists, surfers, managers of small water systems (particularly those attempting to meet the onerous new clean water act requirements for surface water supplies), rural homeowners, development workers, aid workers and other water guardians who want to learn to test water or improve their existing testing program.
+This information is especially useful for lay people who have an interest in the quality of natural waters or a water system, including water quality activists, surfers, managers of small water systems (particularly those attempting to meet the onerous clean water act requirements for potable water systems supplied from surface water), rural homeowners, development workers, aid workers and other water guardians who want to learn to test water or improve their existing testing program.

 The suppliers of water quality testing supplies seem to assume that users are well-versed in all applicable lab techniques.
 They also seem to assume that users don't care how much the tests cost, or how much trash is generated.

-These tests are somewhat, but not too technically involved.
+These tests range from easy to somewhat, but not too technically involved.
+The coliform bacteria tests are the most involved.
 If you think you could do high school chemistry lab experiments well if you did them over and over, you'll be fine.
 Detail orientation and persistence are the keys.

 The examples include samples showing the quality of natural waters, including: